Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Numerical Results of Matching Model

 \item Firms’ job offers provide a lump sum payoff of 30 years' salaries in the range $[\mu,x_\bB]=[\mu, 7000]$ thousand USD, where $\mu > 0$ is a parameter determined later (e.g., a weighted average of minimum wages across U.S. states);

-\item The running utility of job seekers is $r_\bA(x,t) =0.23(x/17.47)= 0.013x$, where $ 0.23$ is the net replacement rate in unemployment \cite{oecd2025} in the U.S..
-So $r_\bA$ reflects the flow value of unemployment benefits relative to the present value of lifetime earnings.
-For firms, we take $r_\bB(y,t)=0.05y$, capturing the opportunity cost/foregone return on idle capital associated with unfilled vacancies (slightly above the discount rate);
+\item The running utility of job seekers is $r_\bA(x,t) =0.23(x/17.47)= 0.013x$, where $ 0.23$ is the net replacement rate in unemployment \cite{oecd2025} in the U.S. So $r_\bA$ reflects the flow value of unemployment benefits relative to the present value of lifetime earnings.
+For firms, we take $r_\bB(y,t)=0.05y$, capturing the return on idle capital associated with unfilled vacancies (slightly above the discount rate);

 \item The terminal utilities are $h_\bA (x)=0.6x$ and $h_\bB (y)=1.1y$, respectively.
 We can justify the choice of the terminal functions based on the following rationale.
 For a job seeker who fails to secure employment within the current annual labor market cycle and proceeds to the next cycle, their competitiveness in the labor market tends to diminish due to factors such as increasing age.
-Consequently, the expected value of the job seeker when one participates in the next period of match generally declines.
+Consequently, the expected value of the job seeker who participates in the next period of match generally declines.
 This value can be represented by $h_\bA (x)$.
-Conversely, from the firm's perspective, technological advancements are expected to enhance the productivity of workers, enabling them to generate greater profits for the company, leading to a corresponding increase in the expected value captured by $h_\bB (y)$. \end{itemize}
+Conversely, from the firm's perspective, technological advancements are expected to enhance the productivity of workers, enabling them to generate greater profits for the company, leading to a corresponding increase in the expected value captured by $h_\bB (y)$. \end{enumerate}

 To model the initial distribution of quality levels of job seekers, we adopt the right-handed Pareto log-normal distribution, widely used to represent income distributions (see \cite{hosseini2019retirement,reed2004double}).
-The corresponding probability density is:
+The corresponding probability density is: \begingroup \endgroup where $\alpha$, $\nu$, $\tau$ are some real parameters and $\Phi$ denotes the standard normal cumulative distribution function.